polybdenum/polybdenum.github.io/_posts/2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml.md

 #### Case types and matching

 Sometimes you need to make different decisions based on runtime data in a type safe manner.
 Cubiml supports this via _case types_, also known as _sum types_, _enums_, or _variants_.
 Not all languages have sum types, so the concept may be unfamiliar to you.
 Basically, the way it works is that you can wrap a value with a tag, and then later match against it.
 The match expression has branches that execute different code depending on the runtime value of the tag.
 Crucially, each match branch has access to the static type of the original wrapped value for that specific tag.
-You can think of it like a simpler, statically checked version of Java's vistor pattern or a giant switch statement on an union in C.
+You can think of it like a simpler, statically checked version of Java's visitor pattern or a giant switch statement on an union in C.

 To wrap a value, prefix it with a grave (\`) character and an uppercase Tag.
-E.g.
-    `Foo {hello="Hello"}
+E.g. `` `Foo {hello="Hello"}``

 You can later match on it like follows